As a pet parent, you probably have a lot of questions about getting your fur baby vaccinated.

 We’re glad there’s an acronym for this one, since ‘Distemper, Adenovirus, Parainfluenza, and Parvovirus’ is quite a mouthful.
 These are all highly contagious infections and viruses.

-She suggests a booster shot be given annually, or every 3 years for healthy dogs who aren’t exposed to other pets.
+She suggests a booster shot be given annually, or every three years for healthy dogs who aren’t exposed to other pets.
 By getting these vaccines, you’re protecting your four-legged friend from fatal viruses and severe organ damage.

 Rabies